zopefoundation/zc.async/src/zc/async/README_2.txt

 This section discusses setting up zc.async without Zope 3.
 Since Zope 3 is ill-defined, we will be more specific: this describes setting up zc.async without ZCML, without any zope.app packages, and with as few dependencies as possible.
-A casual way of describing the dependencies is "ZODB, Twisted and zope.component," though we directly depend on some smaller packages and indirectly on others [#specific_dependencies]_.
+A casual way of describing the dependencies is "ZODB, Twisted, and zope.component," though we directly depend on some smaller packages and indirectly on others [#specific_dependencies]_.